 I remember my grandmother telling me that murder doesn’t happen all at once.
 That’s what her mother told her, the ancestor with my surname.
-It’s slow to start, begins way back in a person’s history, maybe in grade school or high school and smolders all that time before it pounces, doing a hot ugly burn.
+It’s slow to start, begins way back in a person’s history and simmers before it pounces, doing an ugly slow burn.
 And I wanted to get to know the woman, her past, her reactions, so I’d be motivated in my bones to focus on finding her killer.
 That’s why I saved talking to Phoebe Daligan for myself.
 Because Phoebe Daligan was Mary Ward Simon’s friend, a friend from back in the day.

-We sat in the parlor of Mrs. Daligan’s brownstone with high ceilings and crystal chandeliers, a view overlooking the promenade and Manhattan’s skyline, the green lady in the near distance, the tugs bossing garbage scows across the river.
+We sat in the parlor of her brownstone with high ceilings and crystal chandeliers, a view overlooking the promenade and Manhattan’s skyline, the green lady in the near distance, you name it.
 “How long had you known Mrs. Simon?”